voltpop/vp-website/_pages/rates.markdown

 ## We appreciate our customers

 Here at VoltPopulous, we want to help you succeed!
-Customers requiring 5 or more hours of work per month, should contact us regarding a flat rate contract.
+Customers requiring 5 or more hours of work per month on a recurring basis, should contact us regarding a flat rate contract.

 ## Billing